opencv/opencv/modules/gpu/doc/operations_on_matrices.rst

     :param angle: Destionation matrix of angles ( ``CV_32FC1`` ).

-    :param angleInDegress: Flag for angles that must be evaluated in degress.
+    :param angleInDegrees: Flag for angles that must be evaluated in degress.

     :param stream: Stream for the asynchronous version.